-AHV pensioners in active employment only pay contributions on that part of their earned income which exceeds CHF 1,400 per month or CHF 16,800 per year per employer.
+AHV pensioners in active employment only pay contributions on that part of their earned income which exceeds the exempt sum of CHF 1,400 per month or CHF 16,800 per year per employer.
 Any income above this limit is subject to AHV, IV and EO, but not ALV deductions.
+Application of the exempt sum can be voluntarily waived.
+AHV contributions after reaching the reference age still count towards the pension.